 A modern legend

-The big shows, children’s shows and guest appearances, as well as the Berlinale and galas such as the German Film Awards attract nearly 700,000 visitors annually.
-Therefore, the Friedrichstadt-Palast is by far the No. 1 among the Berlin theaters.
+The big shows, children’s shows and guest appearances, as well as the Berlinale, and galas attract nearly 700,000 visitors annually.
+Therefore, the Friedrichstadt-Palast is by far the No. 1 among the Berlin theatres.
 The productions of the house are enormous.
 With more than 160 participants each evening, including 100 artists, it is also the largest ensuite show in the Western world.
-The main hall seats 1,891 visitors and includes main, side, front and back stages, a water basin and podiums.
+The main hall seats 1,895 visitors and includes main, side, front and back stages, a water basin and podiums.
 The main stage covers 2,200 square meters.
 The Palace is also equipped with state-of-the-art technology to move around and integrate an additional 700 square meters of stage space as well as a 225 ton water basin.

 Every February, the Show Palace is transformed into a film palace when it becomes the Berlinale’s biggest cinema.